marbl/meryl/documentation/source/reference.rst

 Meryl processing is built around **actions**.
-An action loads a k-mer from one or multiple databases (or, for counting actions, computes the k-mer from a sequence file) selects a new value and label for it, decides if it should be output or discarded (e.g., "if the new value is more than 100, output the k-mer"), and prints it to the screen, saves it to a new database, or passes it on to another action for further processing.
+An action loads a k-mer from one or multiple databases (or, for counting actions, computes the k-mer from a sequence file) computes value and label for it (based on the input kmer values and labels), decides if it should be output or discarded (e.g., "if the new value is more than 100, output the k-mer"), and saves it to an output database or text file or displays it on the screen or passes it to another action for further processing.

 An action is specified as an alias (listed below) or by explicitly stating all parameters.
 The parameters describe:

- * what value to select for each output k-mer
+ * how to compute the value of the k-mer
- * what label to select for each output k-mer
+ * how to compute the label of the k-mer
- * conditions when a k-mer should be filtered from output:
+ * conditions when a k-mer should be output or discarded:
     - based on which input databases it came from
     - based on the input and/or output values of the k-mer
     - based on the input and/or output labels of the k-mer